 - Soil conditions: In some areas, the mold that makes its way to the bean already exists in the soil or surrounding plants

 - Processing practices: Wets processing without proper drying promotes mold growth.
-While dry processing–leaving on the moiste outer layers– means the beans are intrinsically damp for longer
+Dry processing–leaving on the moist outer layers– means the beans are intrinsically damp for longer

 Tips for Avoiding Mold (Mycotoxins) in Coffee